Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

-Consequently, assumption \ref{assump7} thus indirectly rules out non-linear and state dependent time evolution, such as in Weinberg's non-linear extension of quantum mechanics \cite{Weinberg:1989cm}, from the landscape $\cl$ of inference theories.
-Apart from the fact that there are many operational problems with non-linear quantum mechanics \cite{gisin1990weinberg,Polchinski:1990py,Bennett:2009rt} (e.g., superluminal signaling), such that it is not necessarily operationally desirable to include it in $\cl$, one could alternatively drop assumption \ref{assump7} here to keep $\cl$ more general and promote it to a postulate for quantum theory.
-However, we include it at this point since it is a very elementary condition on the structure of $\Sigma$ and we thereby take it as a basic property of $\cl$.\footnote{It should be emphasized that assumption \ref{assump7} is also tacitly made in the GPT framework \cite{Hardy:2001jk,barrett2007information,masanes2011derivation,Mueller:2012ai,Dakic:2009bh,Masanes:2012uq} such that the present setup is in this regard not less potent.}
+Consequently, the elementary and natural assumption \ref{assump7} rules out non-linear and state dependent time evolution, such as in Weinberg's non-linear extension of quantum mechanics \cite{Weinberg:1989cm}, and thereby also eliminates the many operational problems that arise with it (e.g., superluminal signaling) \cite{gisin1990weinberg,Polchinski:1990py,Bennett:2009rt}.\footnote{It should be emphasized that assumption \ref{assump7} is also tacitly made in the GPT framework \cite{Hardy:2001jk,barrett2007information,masanes2011derivation,Mueller:2012ai,Dakic:2009bh,Masanes:2012uq} for any kind of transformations on states, such that the present setup is in this regard not less potent.}

 For later purpose, we impose a further condition on the evolution of $S$'s state. \begin{Assumption} There exist no distinguished instants of time in $O$'s world such that $O$ is free to set any instant he desires as the instant $t=0$.
-Time evolution, as perceived by $O$, is therefore (temporally) translation invariant $A(t_1,t_2)=A(t_2-t_1)$. \end{Assumption} Since the time evolution matrix $A$ can only depend on the duration elapsed, but not on the particular instant of time, we can collect the above results in the simple form: \ba \vec{P}_{O\rightarrow S}(t_2)=A(\Delta t)\,\vec{P}_{O\rightarrow S}(t_1),\q\q\q\q\Delta t=t_2-t_1\,. \ea
+Time evolution, as perceived by $O$, is therefore (temporally) translation invariant $A(t_1,t_2)=A(t_2-t_1)$. \end{Assumption} Since the time evolution matrix $A$ can only depend on the duration elapsed, but not on the particular instant of time, we can collect the above results in the simple form: \ba \!\!\!\!\!\!\!\!\!\!\!\vec{P}_{O\rightarrow S}(t_2)=A(\Delta t)\,\vec{P}_{O\rightarrow S}(t_1),\q\!\Delta t=t_2\!-\!t_1. \ea

 We do not yet have sufficient evidence to conclude that a given time evolution will be described by a continuous one-parameter matrix group because we neither know (i) that $A$ is invertible for all $\Delta t$, (ii) that the evolution is actually continuous, nor (iii) that every composition of evolution matrices is again an evolution matrix.
-We shall return to this question in section \ref{sec_time} with the help of the set of principles for qubit quantum theory and also defer the discussion of the time evolution of the yes-vector $\vec{y}_{O\rightarrow S}$ until after settling this issue.
-For now we note, however, that a multiplicity of time evolutions of $S$ is possible, depending on the physical circumstances (interactions) to which $O$ may subject $S$.
+We shall return to this question in section \ref{sec_time} with the help of the set of principles for quantum theory and also defer the discussion of the time evolution of $\vec{y}_{O\rightarrow S}$ until then.